Fkdokoye7/SQL-Cleaning-and-Exploratory-Data-Analysis./README.md

 ![](EDA5.png)

-11. To set a certian criteria thereby classifying Price_in_Naira
+11. Specified a condition which classify Apple Price as Costly and Cheap

-    select Ram,Product, Price_in_Naira,
+    select Ram, Product, Price_in_Naira, case
-case
 			when Price_in_Naira > 1000000 then 'Costly'
 			else 'Cheap'